All Collections

 DigitalOcean

-Note that DigitalOcean states that changes to records will not take effect until you have updated your nameservers with your domain registrar and those changes have propagated - this can take up to 48 hours.
+Instructions to create and manage DNS records for DigitalOcean are covered in details here.
+An important note from DigitalOcean is that changes to records will not take effect until you have updated your nameservers with your domain registrar and those changes have successfully propagated - this can take up to 48 hours.

 Did this answer your question?